What are Learning Landscapes?

 The foundation of this educational tool is to have clear the learning paths we want to develop, determining mandatory, optional, or reinforcing activities that are connected with the curriculum and that also allow the landscape to be adaptable and customizable to our students.
 To achieve this, we can use what is known as the programming matrix, which facilitates the designing of activities.
 The crossing of each box, convergent between the 8 Multiple Intelligences and the 6 levels of Bloom’s Taxonomy, allows the creation of balanced Learning Landscapes with coherent activities in terms of their cognitive strategy, necessary resources, objectives, and, of course, evaluation.

 The evaluation allows us not only to grade but also to measure and help students achieve their goals.
 It does not have to focus on a single act; rather, it is more interesting when it is the result of the convergence of different tools that we will apply depending on the activities that we schedule.
-We can employ headings, papers, presentations, cooperative roles, projects, portfolios, written tests, or oral tests.
+We can employ assessment rubrics, papers, presentations, cooperative roles, projects, portfolios, written tests, or oral tests.
 This can also lead us to establish some classification or reward to award as the proposed challenges are overcome.

 Moreover, as in any reality, we must make clear the rules of our Learning Landscape and remember the timing.
 It is important for students to know what is expected of them and when.